seandstewart/bardly/bardly/plays/romances/the-tempest/uncut.md

 **Boatswain**
 The best news is, that we have safely found
-Our king and company; the next, our ship--
+Our king and company; the next, our ship
-Which, but three glasses since, we gave out split--
+(Which, but three glasses since, we gave out split)
 Is tight and yare and bravely rigg'd as when
 We first put out to sea. /